arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DriverConfiguration.md

 ArangoDB will transparently forward any mismatched requests to the correct coordinator, so the requests can be answered correctly without any additional configuration.
-However, this incurs a small performance penalty due to the extra request across the internal network.
+However, this incurs a small latency penalty due to the extra request across the internal network.

-To resolve this uncertainty client-side, make sure to run your client application in the same Kubernetes cluster and synchronize your endpoints before making the initial query request.
+To prevent this uncertainty client-side, make sure to run your client application in the same Kubernetes cluster and synchronize your endpoints before making the initial query request.
 This will result in the use (by the driver) of internal DNS names of all coordinators.
 A follow-up request can then be sent to